howlingpan/code-dot-org/pegasus/sites/virtual/curriculum-docs/csp/parent-handout-old.md

 * As part of “App Lab,” the in-browser programming tool used in this course, students can optionally upload custom photos, sound, and videos to use within the apps that they create.

-For more information on Code.org and Code Studio, visit [https://code.org](https://code.org).
+For more information on Letron and Code Studio, visit [https://letron.vip](https://letron.vip).

 <hr>